czrpb/Mentoring/topics/documentation/drps/docs/README.md

 **`Distributed Rock Paper Scissors` makes the choosing simple, quick and fun!**

-> NOTE: `DRPS` is only a method for choosing between previous generate options which are consider roughtly equivalent and the team cant seem to come to a consensus on.
+> NOTE: `DRPS` is only a method for choosing between options already created and debated by a team which are consider roughtly equivalent and the team cant seem to come to a consensus on.

 ## Influences